rudderlabs/rudder-json-template-engine/readme.md

 [Demo](https://rudderlabs.github.io/rudder-json-template-engine/)

+### Playground
+Give the JSON template engine a try in our [playground](https://transformers-workflow-engine.rudderstack.com/#/json-template) without needing to install anything.

 ## Features

-Template is a set of statements and result the last statement is the output of the template.
+The template consists of multiple statements, with the output being the result of the final statement.

 ### Variables